-A temporary catalog can be selected for use as a master catalog during the conversion by use of the alternate master catalog facility.
-The temporary master catalog must be built by the installation, and needs to contain only system data set entries and connectors to the source and target catalogs.
-The page and swap data sets defined in the temporary catalog can be of the minimum sizes necessary to run the conversion, and should be independent of the catalog being converted.
+The temporary (alternate) master catalog must be built by the installation, and needs to contain only system data set entries and connectors to the source and target catalogs.
+The page and swap data sets defined in the temporary catalog can be just large enough to run the conversion, and should be independent of the catalog being converted.